gabrielbazan/lycheepy/README.md

 You can update a process using the _{host}/configuration/chains/{chainId}_ URI, where _chainId_ is the _id_ property of the chain under edition, with the HTTP _PUT_ method and "Content-type: application-json".

 You simply need to send the chain metadata again.
-This will update the chain, and inmediately be reflected on the _WPS_ interface.
+This will update the chain, and immediately be reflected on the _WPS_ interface.